Make -c (continue) wget flag optional when downloading kernel/initram

 Removing that option after rewriting download part should be easy.
 The fact that we haven't started with the rewrite yet convinces me that this setting is required.

-#8 Updated by Lukas Zapletal over 1 year ago
+#8 Updated by Lukas Zapletal almost 2 years ago

 Yes, what Marek says, this is enabler, we need to backport this to two downstream versions and multiple customers hit this, symptoms are very hard to figure out (Anaconda freezing, weird errors).
 The plan I suggest is: